Introduction

 Websites and Blogs

-When it comes to your online presence, your website or blog is likely one of the most important parts of your digital legacy.
+When it comes to your online presence, your website or blog is likely to be one of the most important parts of your digital legacy.
 But what happens to your website or blog when you die?
+Let’s look at these one by one –

 Blogging Platforms

-If you use a blogging platform like WordPress or Blogger, your website will continue to exist after you die.
+If you are a regular blogging platform user like WordPress or Blogger and you have your own Website or Blog.
+Your website will continue to exist after you die.
 However, it will likely become inactive if you don’t keep up with your hosting and domain name payments.

 If you want your blog to continue after your death, you should make arrangements for someone to take over the payments and maintenance.
 You can also choose to have your blog deleted after your death, but you should make sure to leave instructions for how to do so.